matteosox/pysparkplug/.github/CONTRIBUTING.md

 ### Release Process

-Every push to the `main` branch on Github generates a draft release on Github.
+Every push to the `main` branch on Github generates a draft release on Github and publishes a `dev` version to [TestPyPI](https://test.pypi.org).
 To publish a release, one should:

 1.)
-If creating a final release (i.e. not a pre-release), create and merge a pull request that updates the `CHANGELOG.md` such that the released changes section is renamed from "## Unreleased" to "## {MAJOR.MINOR.MICRO} (YYYY-MM-DD)"
+Finalize any documentation in the `CHANGELOG.md` if this is a "final" release, i.e. not a dev or pre-release (alpha, beta, rc1, rc2, etc.).
+The released changes section should have the format "## {MAJOR.MINOR.MICRO} (YYYY-MM-DD)"

 2.)
 Review the draft release.
 Update the tag for the draft release to the version you want to release with a prefixed v, i.e. "v{MAJOR.MINOR.MICRO}", and add any additional notes as you see fit.
 Publish it.
 This will trigger the `release` Github Action, which will publish to [PyPI](https://pypi.org).

-3.)
-After confirming that the release on Github look good, as does the package on [PyPI](https://pypi.org), if this was a final release (i.e. you updated the `CHANGELOG.md`) create and merge a new pull request that creates a new "## Unreleased" section at the top of the `CHANGELOG.md`.
-This should have new, empty sections for Added, Changed, Deprecated, Removed, Fixed, and Security.

 ### Determining the Version